espnet/espnet/CONTRIBUTING.md

 ## Unit testing

-ESPnet's testing is located under `test/` and `test_utils`.
+ESPnet's testing is located under `test/`.
 You can install additional packages for testing as follows:
 ``` console
 $ cd <espnet_root>
 $ pip install -e ".[test]"